TheAdriansher/TheAdriansher/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&color=0:00d4ff,50:1a2332,100:0d1117&height=100&section=footer" width="100%"/>

-*"The best defense is understanding the offense."*
+*"The quieter you become, the more you are able to hear."*

 </div>